-- 1. Contract Deliverable Matrix

-- 2. All deliverables as specified in Exhibit 4z

-- 3. CPM Schedule, as specified in Article IV

-- 4. Design Review Submittal Schedule including Gantt Chart of Submittals

-- 5. Schedule of Values, as specified in Exhibit 2

-- 6. Design QC Plan

-- 7. Construction QC Plan

-- 8. Clearing and Grubbing Plan

-- 9. CONTRACTOR'S Erosion Control Plan

-- 10. SCDHEC Notice of Intent (NOI) for Stormwater Discharges Covered Under SC NPDES Construction General Permit SCR160000) & Storm Water Pollutant Prevention Plan and signed Contractor Certification Form (SCDHEC 0437) - 11.
-Wetland and Stream Mitigation - 12.
+- 1. Contract Deliverable Matrix - 2.
+All deliverables as specified in Exhibit 4z - 3.
+CPM Schedule, as specified in Article IV - 4.
+Design Review Submittal Schedule including Gantt Chart of Submittals - 5.
+Schedule of Values, as specified in Exhibit 2 - 6.
+Design QC Plan - 7.
+Construction QC Plan - 8.
+Clearing and Grubbing Plan - 9.
+CONTRACTOR'S Erosion Control Plan - 10.
+SCDHEC Notice of Intent (NOI) for Stormwater Discharges Covered Under SC NPDES Construction General Permit SCR160000) & Storm Water Pollutant Prevention Plan and signed Contractor Certification Form (SCDHEC 0437)

+- 11. Wetland and Stream Mitigation - 12.
 Crane Operator Documents - 13.
 Community and Public Relations Support Plan, as specified in Article X and Exhibit 5 - 14.
-EEO, DBE, and OJT Requirements, as specified in Article XVIII & Exhibit 5 - 15.
-Right-of-Way documents, as specified in Article VIII - 16.
-Escrow Proposal Documents - 17.
-CONTRACTOR's Materials Certification - 18.
-HAZMAT surveys for structures not already surveyed, SCDHEC Notice of Demolition for RCE Signature - 19.
-Utility Coordination Reports, including Utility Agreements, and Supporting Documentation - 20.
-Right of Way Plats and Monuments (per Preconstruction Advisory Memorandum #8) - 21.
-Shop Plans and Working Drawings - 22.
+EEO and OJT Requirements as specified in Article XIX & Exhibit 5 - 15.
+DBE Requirements as specified in Article XVIII and SCDOT DBE Supplemental Specification. - 16.
+EEO, DBE, and OJT Requirements, as specified in Article XVIII & Exhibit 5 - 16.
+Right-of-Way documents, as specified in Article VIII - 17.
+Escrow Proposal Documents - 18.
+CONTRACTOR's Materials Certification - 19.
+HAZMAT surveys for structures not already surveyed, SCDHEC Notice of Demolition for RCE Signature - 20.
+Utility Coordination Reports, including Utility Agreements, and Supporting Documentation - 21.
+Right of Way Plats and Monuments (per Preconstruction Advisory Memorandum #8) - 22.
+Shop Plans and Working Drawings - 23.
 As-Built Plans

-K. Incorporation of ATCs
+L. Incorporation of ATCs

-- 1. In the event that the approved ATCs incorporated into the Contract Documents require additional third-party approvals, governmental approvals, permits, analysis, assessment, or findings prior to implementation, CONTRACTOR shall (a) be solely responsible for the cost and schedule impact of any related review, analysis, assessment, approvals, permits and findings; (b) be solely responsible for the risk that any approvals, permits or findings are not granted, issued, approved or obtained or timely granted, issued, approved or obtained; and (c) not be entitled to any increase in the Contract Price or extension of the Contract Time as a result of any delay or cost associated with any such approvals, permits, analysis, assessment, or findings related to such ATC, including the inability to obtain any approvals, permits or findings. - 2.
-If the Contract incorporates any approved ATCs and: (a) CONTRACTOR does not comply or is unable to comply with one or more of SCDOT conditions, restrictions, or other constraints on implementation imposed in connection with approval of the ATC, (b) CONTRACTOR is unable to obtain any approval, permit, or finding required for the ATC, or (c) the ATC otherwise proves to be infeasible, then CONTRACTOR shall comply with the Contract requirements that would have been applicable but for the ATC, without any increase in the Contract Price, extension of the Contract Time or any other entitlement to a Change Order hereunder.
-In such case and depending upon the circumstances (including if CONTRACTOR fails to use all reasonable efforts to implement the ATC or obtain any such approvals, permits, or findings, SCDOT may also be entitled to (i) a reduction in the Contract Price in an amount equal to the estimated value of the ATC on the Cost Proposal, as reasonably determined by SCDOT, but which in no event shall be less than cost (plus mark-up and profit) of the ATC as reflected in the Cost Proposal, and (ii) a reduction in the Contract Time in an amount equal to the estimated schedule savings as a result of the ATC not being implemented, as reasonably determined by SCDOT.

-3. ATCs submitted by unsuccessful Proposers who have accepted the stipend may, in SCDOT's sole discretion, be presented to CONTRACTOR as a Contract Change Request.
+1. In the event that the approved ATCs incorporated into the Contract Documents require additional third-party approvals, governmental approvals, permits, analysis, assessment, or findings prior to implementation, CONTRACTOR shall (a) be solely responsible for the cost and schedule impact of any related review, analysis, assessment, approvals, permits and findings; (b) be solely responsible for the risk that any approvals, permits or findings are not granted, issued, approved or obtained or timely granted, issued, approved or obtained; and (c) not be entitled to any increase in the Contract Price or extension of the Contract Time as a result of any delay or cost associated with any such approvals, permits, analysis, assessment, or findings related to such ATC, including the inability to obtain any approvals, permits or findings.

+- 2. If the Contract incorporates any approved ATCs and: (a) CONTRACTOR does not comply or is unable to comply with one or more of SCDOT conditions, restrictions, or other constraints on implementation imposed in connection with approval of the ATC, (b) CONTRACTOR is unable to obtain any approval, permit, or finding required for the ATC, or (c) the ATC otherwise proves to be infeasible, then CONTRACTOR shall comply with the Contract requirements that would have been applicable but for the ATC, without any increase in the Contract Price, extension of the Contract Time or any other entitlement to a Change Order hereunder.
+In such case and depending upon the circumstances (including if CONTRACTOR fails to use all reasonable efforts to implement the ATC or obtain any such approvals, permits, or findings, SCDOT may also be entitled to (i) a reduction in the Contract Price in an amount equal to the estimated value of the ATC on the Cost Proposal, as reasonably determined by SCDOT, but which in no event shall be less than cost (plus mark-up and profit) of the ATC as reflected in the Cost Proposal, and (ii) a reduction in the Contract Time in an amount equal to the estimated schedule savings as a result of the ATC not being implemented, as reasonably determined by SCDOT. - 3.
+ATCs submitted by unsuccessful Proposers who have accepted the stipend may, in SCDOT's sole discretion, be presented to CONTRACTOR as a Contract Change Request.

-L. Subcontracts
+M. Subcontracts